section-engineering-education/engineering-education/articles/handling-bias-in-machine-learning/index.md

 #### COMPAS and Racial Bias

 [COMPAS](https://en.wikipedia.org/wiki/COMPAS_(software)) refers to Correctional Offender Management Profiling for Alternative Sanctions.
 It is a decision support tool used by courts in the United States to assess sentencing and parole of convicts.
-It aims to identify inmates with a low likelihood of committing offences again.
+It aims to identify inmates with a low likelihood of committing offenses again.

 The likelihood of a defendant to re-offend is estimated based on their response to [137 survey questions](https://www.documentcloud.org/documents/2702103-Sample-Risk-Assessment-COMPAS-CORE.html) though, it does not include the question of race.
 The algorithm has been able to make successful predictions on recidivism.
 However, when it failed in its predictions, the results for black and white offenders differed.
-It showed that black offenders were viewed as twice as likely to be labelled as higher risk to re-offend as compared to white offenders.
-COMPAS software also labelled white offenders as lower risk, compared to black offenders, even though their criminal histories display higher likelihood to re-offend.
+It showed that black offenders were viewed as twice as likely to be labeled as a higher risk to re-offend as compared to white offenders.
+COMPAS software also labeled white offenders as lower risk, compared to black offenders, even though their criminal histories display a higher likelihood to re-offend.
 To read more on COMPAS and racial bias check out this [post](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).

 #### Recruiting Tool and Gender Bias

 A [project](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G) by Amazon had to be scrapped because it portrayed prejudice against women.
-The project involved developing of a tool that would automate hiring and screening of job applications.
+The project involved developing a tool that would automate the hiring and screening of job applications.
 The company noted that the tool was not evaluating candidates in a gender-neutral manner.
 The models involved were trained to observe patterns in over a decade’s worth of resumes submitted to Amazon.
 However, most of these resumes came from men.
-Resultantly, the system learnt that men were preferrable hires.
-It is apparent that the training data given to the model had some element of bias.
+Resultantly, the system learned that men were preferable hires.
+The training data given to the model had some element of bias.

 Similar cases may take place in other sectors that make use of biased algorithms.
 For example, application for financial services which may marginalize the underrepresented.
 The usage of algorithms in healthcare to diagnose and cure diseases may alienate an underrepresented population.

 ### Techniques to Handle Bias

 Good news; it is not all bleak.
-There are numerous ways to prevent, anticipate and reduce bias in our algorithms.
+There are numerous ways to prevent, anticipate, and reduce bias in our algorithms.
 We look at a few technical ways to handle bias.

 #### Selecting a Diverse Training Dataset

 Training data should be as diverse as possible.
 It should include as many relevant groups of data as possible.
 The reasoning behind this is that the more inclusive the dataset, the less likely it is to turn a blind eye to a given data group.
-For example, a model with diverse data in social, racial or economic grounds is less likely to exhibit bias in any of the mentioned groups of data.
-However, a model with enough social and economic data being used in real world scenarios where racial data is factored in, is very likely to portray some form of racial bias.
+For example, a model with diverse data on social, racial, or economic grounds is less likely to exhibit bias in any of the mentioned groups of data.
+However, a model with enough social and economic data being used in real-world scenarios where racial data is factored in is very likely to portray some form of racial bias.

 #### Choosing the Correct Model